27 Oct Lower the rink’s carbon footprint

 Ice rinks consume vast amounts of energy and therefore contribute to global warming.
-There are many ways to reduce CO2 in the ice rink and lower your natural gas expense
+There are many ways to lower the carbon footprint (CO2) in the ice rink and lower your natural gas expense on the pathway to net zero for ice rinks.

 For many indoor arenas using natural gas as a fuel source for water heating, the escalating costs and the carbon emissions and taxes — even over the next 10 years — may limit their ability to provide affordable ice time.
 In terms of CO2 emissions depending on the source of electricity, natural gas presents the highest emissions.

-In this article, we are exploring 5 strategies to dramatically lower CO2 emissions and reduce natural gas costs in the arena.
+In this article, we are exploring 5 strategies on the pathway to net zero to dramatically lower CO2 emissions and therefore the carbon footprint of the arena.

 5 strategies to reduce CO2 emissions and cut natural gas costs in the ice rink: